Love poems for all occasions

 Nor could storm or wind uproot him.

 My own dear love, he is all my heart,—

 And I wish somebody’d shoot him.

-From Dorothy Parker’s Complete Poems
+From Dorothy Parker’s Complete Poems.

-For new love
+Love poems for new love

 The way you hold your cup in a closed fist